What to consider before setting up an SMSF to invest in property

 - Not be rented by a fund member or any fund members’ related parties.

-If the property you’re looking at purchasing does meet these requirements, but you’re still unsure if it’s the right strategy for you, we recommend speaking to an independent financial advisor before making any costly decisions.
+If the property you’re looking at purchasing does meet these requirements, but you’re still unsure if it’s the right strategy for you, we recommend speaking to a financial advisor before making any costly decisions.

 2. It can be expensive